Reconstruction of the Ranks of the Nonextremal Cards and of Ordered Sets with a Minmax Pair of Pseudo-Similar Points: Introduction

 \end{theorem}

 \begin{theorem} Ordered sets with a minmax pair of pseudo-similar points are reconstructible.

 \end{theorem}

-Theorem \ref{minmaxpsrecon} can be seen as the completion of the answer to Question 51 of \cite{JXsurvey}, in which Rampon asks for a characterization of the ordered sets (of height $1$) that have a minmax pair of pseudo-similar points.
+Theorem \ref{minmaxpsrecon} can be seen as the completion of the answer to Question 51 of \cite{JXsurvey}, which asks for a characterization of the ordered sets (of height $1$) that have a minmax pair of pseudo-similar points.
 A recursive characterization of these sets was already given in Proposition 3.2 of \cite{bman1}.
 We will rely extensively on results from \cite{bman1}, which will be listed in Section \ref{backgrnd}.
 Although, by Corollary 3.5 in \cite{bman1}, reconstructibility would follow easily from the identification of the maximal deck and the minimal deck, Theorem \ref{getnonexcndeck} only identifies the extremal deck.
-Lemma \ref{identnonbotofSUMRC} is an indication that structures similar to substructures of ordered sets with a minmax pair of pseudo-similar points are the main obstacles to identifying the maximal deck.
-Interestingly, we need insights related to ordered sets with a minmax pair of pseudo-similar points in Section \ref{specclassrecon} to prove Theorem \ref{getnonexcndeck} in Section \ref{nencranks}.
+Corollary \ref{getsomemincards} indicates that certain subsets with a minmax pair of pseudo-similar points and certain chains are the main obstacles to identifying the maximal deck.
+Similarly, we need insights related to ordered sets with a minmax pair of pseudo-similar points in Section \ref{specclassrecon} to prove Theorem \ref{getnonexcndeck} in Section \ref{nencranks}.
 Theorem \ref{getnonexcndeck} is then used to prove Theorem \ref{minmaxpsrecon} in Sections \ref{conswhenconn} and \ref{isobetwcards}.
-In turn, Theorem \ref{minmaxpsrecon} can be considered a next step towards reconstructing the minimal and maximal decks, because it eliminates the case of minimal cards that are isomorphic to maximal cards.
+Consequences of these results are discussed in Section \ref{conclusionsec}.